-Comparisons of the data and predictions for each test case are shown in Table 10 and plots of a subset of the results are shown in Appendix K. We evaluate the effectiveness of the three experimental test cases based on significant differences in the MAD values compared to TEST1.
-Overall there is little to be gained from such efforts except to demonstrate that even with perfect knowledge of the travel-time parameters and environmental conditions, the model can not account for the variability in travel time from un-modeled causes.
-Although this sounds simplistic, it means that the TEST4 MAD values may be as good as we can possible get and overall evaluation of model performance should allow for at least this much error (2.-13.3 % in this evaluation).
+"Overall there is little to be gained from such efforts except to demonstrate that even with perfect knowledge of the travel-time parameters and environmental conditions, the model can not account for the variability in travel time from un-modeled causes... it means that the overall evaluation of model performance should allow for at least this much error (2.-13.3 % in this evaluation).
 In practice, a calibration of travel-time parameters within a season is difficult and speculative.
-Prediction of environmental variables is best accomplished by having up-to-date observations whenever possible and using CRiSP's internal modeling mechanisms for future dates.
+Prediction of environmental variables is best accomplished by having up-to-date observations whenever possible and using CRiSP's internal modeling mechanisms for future dates."